Skip to main content Skip to footer

 Understanding the capabilities of modern work operating systems is essential.
 Resource managers leverage platforms like monday work management to automate routine allocation and generate insights.

-They understand how to configure these platforms to capture accurate data and use AI features to optimize schedules, moving beyond manual tracking methods.
+They also understand how to configure these platforms to capture accurate data and use AI features to optimize schedules, moving beyond manual tracking methods.

 5. Adaptive problem-solving